-Any student who leaves the University during a term must officially withdraw from all classes as well as notify in writing the School of Public Policy and the Office of Student Information and Services.
+Any student who leaves the University during a term must officially withdraw from all classes as well as notify in writing the School of Public Policy and the Office of the Registrar.
 Students who drop all of their courses after the initial registration through the last day of the add/drop period will be charged a \$150 withdrawal fee; students who withdraw after the add/drop period may be eligible to receive a partial tuition refund (see "Refund Policies" in the "Financial Information" section of this catalog).
 In addition, students will need to contact appropriate housing, telephone, and other personnel is applicable.
 Students with federal funding also must complete federal loan exit counseling.
-Only those students who follow these procedures and return all appropriate documents to the Office of Student Information and Services (Registrar's Office) are considered to be officially withdrawn.
+Only those students who follow these procedures and return all appropriate documents to the Office of the Registrar are considered to be officially withdrawn.